1and2papa/CTAssetsPickerController/README.md

 pod 'CTAssetsPickerController',  '~> 2.9.0'
 ````

-*If you need manually manage your library, you can still use this control via git submodule.
+*If you manually manage your libraries, this contol can also be used via git submodule but you have to create resource bundle by yourself.
 Please see [submodules notes](SUBMODULES-NOTES.md) for the details.*

 ## Running the demo app